-The Hands Resist Him: The most 'haunted' painting on eBay
+The Hands Resist Him: The most 'haunted' painting for sale on eBay

 There's more than reason not to hang this disgusting painting in your house - rumour has it the dead-eyed boy and doll come to life at night and hop out from the frame in to the room.
 And someone paid £650 for it!